liuderchi/ide-html/README.md

 > Why I could not download this Atom package?

-Please make sure you have installed all softwares in [*Requirement*](#requirements) section.
+Please make sure you have installed all softwares in [*Requirements*](#requirements) section.

 ---

-> I've installed ide-html, why there is still nothing shown in Outline View when html opened?
+> I've installed ide-html.
+Why there is still nothing shown in Outline View when html opened?

-Only HTML files *in the project tree view* will be handled by `ide-html`. <br/>
+Please check the file exists in the *Project Tree View* so that it can be handled by [`ide-html`][apm-download-link].

-Use Atom command `Outline View: Toggle` to show outline view.
+In addition, to show outline view, use Atom command `Outline View: Toggle`.

 ---